couchbaselabs/tuqtng/docs/n1ql-v1.md

 At this point we can summarize that queries involving a JOIN must prefix all property access with bucket/alias names.
 Omitting the prefix in those queries is a semantic error.
 Further, for non-JOIN queries, the implementation can convert informal names (omitting bucket/alias) into formal names (containing the bucket/alias).
 This will mean no conversions or special rules at data lookup time.

-What should `SELECT VALUE() FROM contacts AS contact OVER children AS child` produce?
+What should `SELECT VALUE() FROM contacts AS contact OVER child IN children` produce?

 Agreement that it should produce: